 As a string of numbers is very difficult to remember, each number has a name associated with it.
 This is the "domain name."
 Domain names have multiple levels, as shown in the corresponding diagram.
 All domain names contain a "top level domain," (commonly referred to as a "TLD").
-The current universally recognized top level domains are listed below.
-These top level domains are all approved by the Internet Corporation for Assigned Names and Numbers ("ICANN"), the administrative body governing the Internet.
+The historic universally recognized top level domains are listed below.
+These top level domains were the initial domain names approved by the Internet Corporation for Assigned Names and Numbers ("ICANN"), the administrative body governing the Internet.

-"us" - reserved for U.S. citizens, residents, businesses, or organizations and federal, state, and local (( governments "com" - typically designating a commercial company "net" - typically designating a networking organization "org" - typically designating a non-profit organization "edu" - designating an educational institution "mil" - reserved exclusively for the United States government "int" - used only for registering organizations established by international treaties between governments "biz" - reserved for businesses "info" - an unrestricted top level domain for information
+"us" reserved for U.S. citizens, residents, businesses, or organizations and federal, state, and local governments and other country codes "com" - typically designating a commercial company "net" - typically designating a networking organization "org" - typically designating a non-profit organization "edu" - designating an educational institution "mil" reserved exclusively for the United States government estblished by international treaties between governments